What is formatting?

 Conversion implies using a converter to change your file from one format to another.
 For example, converting a PDF file to a .doc file.
 This is strictly technical and takes a matter of seconds.
 A lot of conversions are not perfect and can be frustrating to deal with.
 The Smashwords Meatgrinder is a good example of a converter, which is why they have very specific formatting requirements.

 Book design refers to the layout and aesthetic appearance of a book.
-This includes the artistic element like flourishes, insets, etc. A book designer generally would also format the file appropriately (eg. get it print-ready) - so in that sense, they are the full package (and usually the most expensive).
+This includes artistic elements like flourishes, insets, etc. A book designer generally would also format the file appropriately (eg. get it print-ready) - so in that sense, they are the full package (and usually the most expensive).